NBISweden/module-r-intro-dm-practices/_episodes/02-starting-with-data.md

 questions:
 - "How do I get started with tabular data (e.g. spreadsheets) in R?"
 - "What are some good practices for reading data into R?"
-- "How do I save tabular data generated in R?"
 objectives:
 - "Load external data from a .csv file into a data frame."
 - "Describe what a data frame is."